SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models: Experiments

-Image segmentation is another structured output learning task in which the image is partitioned into semantic regions.
-Here we again train a SPEN for segmentation of $24\times24$ Weizmann-horse dataset.
-Each image of this dataset is partitioned into two regions that determine the horse's borders.
-During the interpretation, we consider a pixel as the target and find pixels of the image that affect the target's output.
+Image segmentation is a structured output learning task in which the image is partitioned into semantic regions.
+Here, we use the Weizmann-horses dataset \citep{borenstein2004learning} which consists of 328 images of left oriented horses and their masks that partition images into two regions which determine the horse's border.
+As the black-box, we train a deep value network \citep{gygli2017deep} for the task of image segmentation.
+The architecture of the black-box and training parameters are the same as in \citet{gygli2017deep}.

-In Fig. \ref{fig:horse_result2} the pixel in $[10,\;10]$ is considered as target and the interpretation results for arbitrary images are shown.
-We do experiments for different numbers of important features of 5, 10, 50, and 100.
-The red pixel shows the target, and green ones are obtained important input features as expected green pixels are placed in the locality of the target.
+In this experiment, in the energy block of the SOInter, an input RGB image is concatenated with the corresponding mask.
+Then, it is given to three convolutional layers of kernel size 5 that contain 64, 128, and 128 filters, respectively.
+These layers are followed by a fully connected layer of size 400, a dropout layer of rate 0.25, and two fully connected layers of length 200 and 1, respectively.
+The deep neural network $\mathcal{W}_\alpha$ includes three convolutional layers of kernel size 5 that contain 64, 256, and 512 filters, respectively.
+They are followed by two fully connected layers of the size of twice the number of input pixels and a fully connected layer whose length equals the number of pixels.
+For all layers of two networks, we use the ReLU non-linearity function.